Kidney Stones in Children

 Blood and Urine Tests

-These tests check your child’s blood and urine to find out why a stone developed and how to prevent kidney stones in the future.
-If performed in a clinic, we may get results from these tests within three days.
-Your doctor may ask you to collect your child’s urine at home over 24 hours using a special kit that can be mailed back.
-It typically takes about a month for the results of a urine test when the kit is mailed in.
+These tests check your child’s blood and urine to find out why a stone developed, if it is affecting kidney function, and how to prevent kidney stones in the future.
+If performed in our clinic, we may get results from these tests within three days.
+Your doctor may ask you to collect your child’s urine at home over 24 hours using a special kit that can be mailed to the laboratory.
+In this case, it typically takes about a month to receive the results.

 Ultrasound